Skip to main content

 m.title,

-JOIN markets m ON t.market_id = m.id
+JOIN markets m ON f.market_id = m.id

 WHERE m.platform = 'POLYMARKET'